 Jeep 2022 roadmap

 According to parent company Fiat Chrysler Automobile's most recent plan for Jeep announced in 2018, the redesigned Grand Cherokee—and thus the new three-row SUV—will ride on a modified version of the Alfa Romeo Stelvio's platform and feature advanced self-driving technology.
 Electrification will also play a key role, with a plug-in hybrid setup expected to be among the powertrain options.
 Jeep's plug-in hybrid technology, referred to as 4xe, has already been announced for the Wrangler, Compass and Renegade.

-The redesigned Grand Cherokee and the new three-row SUV are expected to arrive around the end of the year as 2021 models.
+The redesigned Grand Cherokee and the new three-row SUV are expected to be revealed early next year as 2022 models (sales are likely to start in late summer or fall 2021).
 Production will be handled at a repurposed Mack Avenue Engine Complex in Detroit.
 Jeep will also use the nearby Jefferson North Assembly Plant for additional Grand Cherokee production.

 Rendering of FCA Mack Avenue production plant for Jeep Grand Cherokee production

-The Wagoneer and Grand Wagoneer will then follow in 2021 as 2022 models.
+The Wagoneer and Grand Wagoneer will then follow later 2021, also as 2022 models.
 The Escalade and Navigator rivals will be built at FCA's underutilized Warren Truck Assembly plant just north of Detroit.

 Interestingly, FCA will continue to offer the Dodge Durango in the mid-size segment.
 This three-row SUV is about to receive a refresh meaning it will likely be offered for years to come.